Wilstorm/retropie_shader_configs/README.md

 A special thanks to davej for creating the crt-pi shader and ghogan42 for creating zfast.

-Also a special thanks to the [Libretro](https://github.com/libretro) development team and others who make their work publicly available and share their knowledge.
+Also a special thanks to the [RetroPie](https://retropie.org.uk) and [Libretro](https://github.com/libretro) development teams and others who make their work publicly available and share their knowledge.
 Without them this project wouldn't have been possible.